 - Grow - Training

 Individual Support - Home & Community (HAC)

-At IMPACT we provide a blended approach to training by combining theory, hands-on practical activities plus a three-week vocational placement at a community service facility.
-Our focus is to provide quality training so that you can enter the workplace with confidence and a nationally accredited qualification in home and community care.
+At IMPACT we provide a blended approach to training by combining theory, hands-on practical activities plus a 120 hour vocational placement at a community aged care service.
+Our focus is to provide quality training so that you can enter the workplace with confidence and a nationally recognised qualification in home and community.

 A Certificate III is the first level of post-school qualification shown to have significant impact on a person's employment and earnings.
 It is also the level of qualification usually required to get a job in industries like the home care sector.